713-224-5529

 Lawyer for Marijuana Cultivation in Harris County, Texas

 If you or someone you know has been charged with cultivating marijuana, it’s imperative you seek trusted legal representation.
 You will need an attorney to create a strong defense plan.
-Call Tyler Flood & Associates, Inc. today to speak to a reputable attorney in the Harris County area.
+Call [firm] today to speak to a reputable attorney in the Harris County area.

-The attorneys at Tyler Flood & Associates, Inc. are passionate about criminal defense.
+The attorneys at [firm] are passionate about criminal defense.
 We will utilize all our resources to mount a sturdy defense for you.
-You can set up a consultation today by calling (713) 224-5529.
-Tyler Flood & Associates, Inc. represents people throughout the Houston metroplex area including Bellaire, Tomball, and Pasadena.
+You can set up a consultation today by calling [phone]. [firm] represents people throughout the Houston metroplex area including Bellaire, Tomball, and Pasadena.

 This article was last updated on March 11th, 2019.